-Figure 4-2-8 NTP Configuration page screenshot
+Figure 4-2-8 NTP Configuration Page Screenshot

 Object Description • Mode Indicates the NTP mode operation.
 Possible modes are: Enabled: Enable NTP mode operation.
 When enable NTP mode operation, the agent forward and to transfer NTP messages between the clients and the server when they are not on the same subnet domain.
-Disabled: Disable NTP mode operation. • Server # Provide the NTP IPv4 or IPv6 address of this switch.
+Disabled: Disable NTP mode operation. • Timezone Allow select the time zone according to current location of switch.
+Server # Provide the NTP IPv4 or IPv6 address of this switch.
 IPv6 address is in 128-bit records represented as eight fields of up to four hexadecimal digits with a colon separates each field (:).
 For example, 'fe80::215:c5ff:fe03:4dc7'.
 The symbol '::' is a special syntax that can be used as a shorthand way of representing multiple 16-bit groups of contiguous zeros; but it can only appear once.
 It also used a following legally IPv4 address.
 For example, '::192.1.2.34'.